FallDownTheSystem/modern-js/src/pages/modern-js-development.md

 There are many platform-as-a-service providers that make it easy to deploy and host modern web apps, for example [Netlify](https://www.netlify.com/) and [Vercel](https://vercel.com/).

 It should be noted that this isn't the only architecture for JavaScript applications, nor is it the best one for every scenario.
-It's just one that enables fast development.
+It's just one that enables fast development and deployment.

 If you're interested in learning more about the why and how of Jamstack, check out: